Baxi: Preston

 The company continues to be a major employer in Preston at the manufacturing and testing facility.

 Baxi is former owner and sponsor of Preston North End, having taken over the club in summer 1994 when it had been in serious financial difficulty for several years.
 Baxi's chief executive Bryan Gray became club chairman.
 One of the first announcements by the new board was that Deepdale, until then a dilapidated stadium owned by Preston Council, would be upgraded into a modern stadium after the injection of extra funds by Baxi and from a subsequent new share issue.

 Gray resigned as club chairman in the autumn of 2001 and Baxi declined to appoint a replacement, so it was immediately clear that the company intended to sell its holding in the club.
 By this time, three of the four new stands at Deepdale had been rebuilt and reopened but work on the fourth was delayed by several years following the collapse of ITV Digital, which cost the club an income of £4.6 million over the next two years (the stand was finally opened in 2008).
 The club was initially bought by existing directors and sponsors but has subsequently been taken over by Lancashire businessman Trevor Hemmings.

 Warwick

 The company's contact centre currently employs some 100 call handlers working from offices based in Warwick.
 Handling customer enquiries relating to heating system breakdowns, the contact centre also provides a technical helpdesk and handles approximately 6,000 calls per day.

 Merge

 In July 2010, the group agreed to merge with Netherlands business rival De Dietrich Remeha to form BDR Thermea.

-Baxi partnership
+Baxi Partnership

 It is Britain's largest employee owned manufacturing company.
 The original company was left in a trust for the benefit of its employees.
-The trust required an act of parliament specially to set it up because UK trust laws placed restrictions on trust and the original intentions of the trust not being compatible.
-This resulted in the Baxi Partnership Limited Trusts Act 2000 being enacted.
+The trust required an act of Parliament specially to set it up because UK trust laws placed restrictions on trust and the original intentions of the trust not being compatible.
+This resulted in the Baxi Partnership Limited Trusts Act 2000 (c. iv) being enacted.

 The BDR Thermea employs more than 5,400 people throughout Europe with a turnover of £850 million.